 Who gets retinoblastoma?

-Retinoblastoma occurs most often in children 5 years and under.
+Retinoblastoma occurs most often in children 5 years old and younger.
 It rarely occurs in adults.
-Between 200 and 300 children are diagnosed with retinoblastoma each year, affecting one in every 20,000.
+Between 200 and 300 children are diagnosed with retinoblastoma each year, affecting one in every 20,000 newborns.
 About 40 percent of all cases of retinoblastoma are inherited, meaning the cancer is passed on from parent to child.
 Retinoblastoma occurs about 75 percent of the time in one eye, and 25 percent of the time in both eyes.